-In the time between cloud bursts when you want to continue wearing your jacket for wind protection or as part of your layering system, ventilation becomes nearly as important as breathability.
-Pit zips and mesh-lined pockets that allow airflow can be valuable features depending on your activity.
+In the time between cloudbursts when you want to continue wearing your jacket for wind protection or as part of your layering system, ventilation can be nearly as crucial as breathability.
+Pit zips and mesh-lined pockets that allow airflow can be valuable features, depending on your activity.
 To a lesser extent, cuffs that adjust to allow for air circulation from the wrist give you some, though more limited, ventilation options.
 Indeed, ventilation, while undoubtedly important, takes a backseat to breathability for practical, real-world use.

 Side-by-Side Hiking Test

-The Outdoor Research Foray also earned our highest score.
+The Outdoor Research Foray also earned our highest possible score.
 Its Paclite fabric had excellent breathability that was among the very best in our fleet.
 Its TorsoFlo" design sets the Foray apart from others.
 What's that, you ask?
 Two lengthy zippers that extend from the hem of the jacket to the wearer's triceps (mid-upper arm), which allows the jacket to be opened, and to have a similar feeling to a poncho.
 Among coated jackets, the Marmot PreCip and the The North Face Venture 2 received respectable scores for breathability.
-While their fabrics weren't as breathable as the previously mentioned models, they featured larger than average pit zips and lower hand pockets (lined with mesh) that dumped a noticeable amount of heat when open.
+While their fabrics weren't as breathable as the previously mentioned models, they featured larger than average pit zips and lower hand pockets that dumped more heat than you'd think when left open.

 Comfort & Mobility

 Whatever activities you have planned, you want a jacket that moves comfortably with you.
 Our review team compared things like how efficiently does the hood move with your head and does it block your peripheral vision?
-Does the jacket ride up — leaving your waist exposed — when you raise your arms above your head?
-We answer these questions in each jacket's individual review.
+Does the jacket ride up, leaving your waist exposed when you raise your arms above your head?
+We answer these questions in each jacket's review.

-The above chart shows where each rain jacket landed on our Comfort and Mobility scale.
+The above chart shows where each rain jacket landed on our comfort and mobility scale.

-The Outdoor Research Helium II is the lightest model tested, weighing in at 6.5 ounces.
+The Outdoor Research Helium II is the straight-up lightest model tested, weighing in at 6.5 ounces.
 That's half the weight (or even less) of most of the jackets reviewed.
-If weight is your primary concern, this jacket is hard to beat and is one of the lightest waterproof breathable models currently available.
-We were impressed that while the Helium isn't feature-rich, we feel like it has most of the things you'd want, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.
+If weight is your primary concern, this contender is pretty hard to beat and is one of the lightest waterproof breathable models currently available.
+We were impressed that while the Helium isn't feature-rich, it has most of the features many people find most important, such as above-average mobility, a well-designed hood, and a tiny stuff pocket with a clip-in loop.

 Weather changes quickly.
 At some point, we've all been caught in a storm, getting soaked when we left our jacket at the then-sunny trailhead.
-These just-in-case packing scenarios are when having a super light and compact rain shell is useful.
+These just-in-case packing scenarios are when having a super light, and compact rain shell is useful.
 Grab it from the car, throw it in, and forget it until you need it.
 Seven of these jackets stuff into one of their own pockets and others can be rolled and stuffed into their hoods.
 Our rating for packed size considers not only the compressed size, but the ease of using the integrated stuff pocket.

-Some of these jackets compress quite small, but it requires wrestling to get them stowed; others easily fit into their stuff pocket.
-A clip-in loop after the jacket is stuffed is a nice feature that many climbers will appreciate and use at some point; check the individual reviews for this detail, as well as a photo of each beside a 32-ounce Nalgene bottle.
-As for weight, the Outdoor Research Helium II was by far the most compact jacket, with the Black Diamond Fineline, REI Drypoint and the Patagonia Torrentshell all coming in at very close seconds as the next most compressible.
+Some of these jackets compress quite small, but it requires wrestling to get them stowed; others comfortably fit into their stuff pocket.
+A clip-in loop (for use after the jacket has been stuffed) is a nice feature that many climbers will appreciate and use at some point; check the individual reviews for this detail, as well as a photo of each beside a 1-liter Nalgene bottle.
+As for weight, the Outdoor Research Helium II was by the most compact jacket, with the Black Diamond Fineline, REI Drypoint and the Patagonia Torrentshell all coming in at very close seconds as the next most compressible.
 Among the price-pointed models, the Marmot Precip offered the most compact size.

 As we've described above, the products tested range from bare-bones designs to fully featured models.
 For some adventures, super light is right, but more often a few pockets and pit zips contribute enough utility for the extra 2-4 ounces not to matter.
-If you are wearing your jacket around town, room in the pockets for a pair of gloves and a warm hat plus phone and keys is nice.
+If you are wearing your jacket around town, room in the pockets for a pair of gloves and a warm hat, plus phone and keys is always nice.
 Some folks like to use a rain hat; a hood that rolls away and stows can be appreciated.

 A rain jacket needs to stand up to the demands you place on it.
 The chart below shows each jacket's durability score in our review.